rahul-kore/chunking-llm/README.md

 ### Example

 A sample implementation using Google Colab is provided.
 [Open the Colab Notebook](https://colab.research.google.com/drive/1jPkKNRANNWuyKfmY6Y4f0unmxbRiE-K3?usp=sharing) to see the intelligent chunking in action.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or suggestions, please open an issue.